OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 **Microsoft Family**.
 Parents can use Microsoft Family to understand and set boundaries on how their child is using their device.
 There are many features available to Family members, so please carefully review the information provided when you create or join a Family.
 When Family activity reporting is turned on for a child, Microsoft will collect details about how the child uses their device and provide parents with reports of that child's activities.
 Activity reports are routinely deleted from Microsoft servers after a short period of time.

-**Windows Defender SmartScreen**.
-Windows Defender SmartScreen helps protect you when using our services by checking downloaded files and web content for malicious software, potentially unsafe web content, and other threats to you or your device.
+**Microsoft Defender SmartScreen**.
+Microsoft Defender SmartScreen helps protect you when using our services by checking downloaded files and web content for malicious software, potentially unsafe web content, and other threats to you or your device.
 When checking a file, data about that file is sent to Microsoft, including the file name, a hash of the file's contents, the download location, and the file's digital certificates.
-If Windows Defender SmartScreen identifies the file as unknown or potentially unsafe, you will see a warning prior to opening the file.
+If Microsoft Defender SmartScreen identifies the file as unknown or potentially unsafe, you will see a warning prior to opening the file.
 When checking web content, data about the content and your device is sent to Microsoft, including the full web address of the content.
-If Windows Defender SmartScreen detects that content is potentially unsafe, you will see a warning in place of the content.
-Windows Defender SmartScreen can be turned on or off in Settings.
+If Microsoft Defender SmartScreen detects that content is potentially unsafe, you will see a warning in place of the content.
+Microsoft Defender SmartScreen can be turned on or off in Settings.

-**Windows Defender Antivirus**.
-Windows Defender Antivirus looks for malware and other unwanted software on your device.
-Windows Defender Antivirus is automatically turned on to help protect your device if no other antimalware software is actively protecting your device.
-If Windows Defender Antivirus is turned on, it will monitor the security status of your device.
-When Windows Defender Antivirus is turned on, or is running because Limited Periodic Scanning is enabled, it will automatically send reports to Microsoft that contain data about suspected malware and other unwanted software, and it may also send files that could contain malware.
+**Microsoft Defender Antivirus**.
+Microsoft Defender Antivirus looks for malware and other unwanted software, potentially unwanted apps, and other malicious content on your device.
+Microsoft Defender Antivirus is automatically turned on to help protect your device if no other antimalware software is actively protecting your device.
+If Microsoft Defender Antivirus is turned on, it will monitor the security status of your device.
+When Microsoft Defender Antivirus is turned on, or is running because Limited Periodic Scanning is enabled, it will automatically send reports to Microsoft that contain data about suspected malware and other unwanted software, potentially unwanted apps, and other malicious content, and it may also send files that could contain malicious content, such as malware.
 If a report is likely to contain personal data, the report is not sent automatically, and you'll be prompted before it is sent.
-You can configure Windows Defender Antivirus not to send reports and suspected malware to Microsoft.
+You can configure Microsoft Defender Antivirus not to send reports and suspected malware to Microsoft.

 Top of page Speech, Voice Activation, Inking, and TypingSpeech, Voice Activation, Inking, and Typing